upkie/upkie/README.md

 ## Gymnasium environments

-Upkie has environments compatible with the [Gymnasium API](https://gymnasium.farama.org/), for instance:
+Upkie has environments compatible with the Gymnasium API:

 - `UpkieGroundVelocity`: keep legs straight and balance with the wheels.
 - `UpkieServos`: control joint servos directly with torque feedforward and position-velocity feedback.

-Check out the full [list of environments](https://upkie.github.io/upkie/gym-environments.html) for details.
+The documentation has a [list of all available environments](https://upkie.github.io/upkie/gym-environments.html).

 ## Agents